trvrb/dynamics-practical/README.md

 Because of this, the initial steps in the MCMC need to be discarded as burn-in.
 Here, it looks like the default 10% or 5 million steps may not have been enough.

-**Enter 10000000 (10 million) into the field for 'Burn-in'.**
+**Enter `10000000` (10 million) into the field for 'Burn-in'.**

-It's good to check other parameters to confirm that their values appear to have burnt in as well.
+It's good to check other parameters to confirm that their values appear to have burnt-in as well.
 There are more rigorous ways to assess burn-in, but we will stick with this simple eye-ball-the-trace method for the practical.

 After burn-in each sample from the MCMC represents a sample from the posterior distribution of model parameters given the data.
-For instance, we can look at estimates of TMRCA through the MCMC
+For instance, we can look at estimates of TMRCA across the MCMC

 **Select 'treeModel.rootHeight' from the list of 'Traces' and select the 'Estimates' panel on the right.**

 This shows the distribution of posterior values of TMRCA.
 The mean estimate is 0.63 years back from 2009.75, so 2009.12.
 However, other estimates are also consistent with the data.
-The 95% credible intervals lies between 0.53 and 0.77 years, so between 2008.98 and 2009.22.
+The 95% credible interval lies between 0.53 and 0.77 years, so between 2008.98 and 2009.22.
 These estimates correspond to the following calendar dates:

       | Lower       | Mean        | Upper
 ---   | ---         | ---         | ----
 TMRCA | 24 Dec 2008 | 14 Feb 2009 | 22 March 2009

-Because [autocorrelation](http://en.wikipedia.org/wiki/Autocorrelation) exists been samples across the MCMC chain, our estimates of means and credible intervals have more variance than would be expected from the 1600 MCMC samples.
+Because [autocorrelation](http://en.wikipedia.org/wiki/Autocorrelation) exists between samples in the MCMC chain, our estimates of means and credible intervals have more variance than would be expected from the 1600 independent samples.
 This inflation of variance can be estimated based on the effective sample size (ESS), which gives the number of independent samples that would give the same variance as the observed autocorrelated samples.

 In this case, we can see that some parameters have very little autocorrelation, for instance, kappa with an ESS of 1489.
-However, TMRCA has substantial autocorrelation (it's difficult to adjust without adjusting parameters in the MCMC), giving it an ESS of 87.
+However, TMRCA has substantial autocorrelation (it's difficult to adjust TMRCA without adjusting parameters in the MCMC), giving it an ESS of 87.

 The error in the estimate of a mean is equal to the sample standard deviation divided by the square root of the sample size.
 In this case, Tracer gives the standard error of the mean estimate of TMRCA as 0.008, which is equal to 2.9 days.
 Thus, the true mean has a 95% chance of lying between 9 Feb and 19 Feb.